What Does A Church Website Cost? Realistic Answers For You!

 The Realistic Cost Of Having A Church Website

 If you want to do it right, then it will cost a little bit to have a church website.
 However, that cost is less than what you used to pay for an ad in the yellow pages.

 You will need a program that will dress up your website.
 It is called a theme.
 There are free themes on the WordPress Repository.
 Here are a few of them.

-Now there may be a couple of premium plugins you want to use or you might need to hire somebody to set up your website if you are just totally technically challenged.
-But I taught myself how to do this stuff and I believe you can too.
+Now there may be a couple of premium plugins you want to use, or you might need to hire somebody to set up your website if you are just entirely technically challenged.
+However, I taught myself how to do this stuff, and I believe you can too.

 So what does a church website cost?
 Realistically you can do it for under $200.00 for the initial set up and then under $100.00 per year after that.